 We define typing judgements for expressions, $\Gamma \vdash e : \tau$, and types, $\Gamma \vdash \tau : \kappa$, based on how users expect Haskell to work.
 We are unaware of a simple formulation of surface Haskell's type system and so have written this ourselves.
 There is other work in this area (Faxén 2002; Jones 1999), but the nature of the existing formulations makes them hard to adapt for our purposes.
 Note that the typing judgements presented here are different than that in work on GHC's core language FC (for example, Sulzmann et al. (2007)), because we are working solely in surface Haskell.
-The typing rules appear in the extended version of this paper.
-They have been left out of the paper proper due to space concerns, but there is nothing unexpected.
+The typing rules appear in Appendix A.

-Promotion We prove type safety by proving the safety of promotion \Uparrow , with respect to typing judgements for extended types $\hat{\Gamma} \vdash{\text{ext}} \hat{\tau} : \kappa$, also in the extended version of this paper.
-These rules combine the normal typing rules with new rules for the extra type-level forms that closely resemble their term-level equivalents.
+Promotion We prove type safety by proving the safety of promotion \Uparrow , with respect to typing judgements for extended types $\hat{\Gamma} \vdash{\text{ext}} \hat{\tau} : \kappa$, in Appendix B. These rules combine the normal typing rules with new rules for the extra type-level forms that closely resemble their term-level equivalents.